davidc6/exploring_rust/code-samples/README.md

     ```
   - allocated enough memory to contain the tuple on the heap
   - when `b` goes out of scope memory get freed unless moved
-  - moves are essential to thwe way Rust handles heap-allocated values
+  - moves are essential to the way Rust handles heap-allocated values
+  -
+  - smart pointers (e.g. Box, Rc, Ref) have additional metadata and capabilities
+  - smart pointers implement Deref and Drop
 - unsafe (raw) pointers -
   - raw pointer types are just like pointers in C/C++
   - `*mut T`, `*const T` - are unsafe